johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Node-RED/README.md

 ## Write Particle Events to Hyperledger Perishable Network Blockchain
 ### Introduction
 This flow sets up the http parameters to call the Hyperledger Perishable Network REST APIs.
 Learn about the Hyperledger Perishable Network model in the [Blockchain README](../Blockchain/README.md) section of this workshop / IBM Code pattern.
 There are six REST API examples in this flow.
 * The first REST API calls the SetupDemo API.
 This only needs to be called once.
+Buried deep in the Blockchain Model [chaincode logic.js](../Blockchain/IoT-Perishable-Network/logic.js), there is a setupDemo() function where you will need to insert your Particle Device ID as the Shipment ID
 * The second section sets up the POST command required to write a Temperature event into the blockchain as a transaction.
 * The third section sets up the GET command required to query all of the Temperature transactions on the blockchain.
 * The fourth section sets up the POST command required to write an Acceleration event into the blockchain as a transaction.